Tait1337/DevThoughts/README.md

 ## General
 -	Whenever possible use existing Pattern and Standards within your System Components.
 Note: This doesn't mean that you should use common Frameworks.
 Standards and Pattern should have a non Framework/Library focus.
+- Try to achieve Clean Code with KISS, YAGNI and DRY.
+Always do a refactoring before completion of work.
 - Don't use Developer Teams with more than 6 Persons.
 -	Highly automate all your tasks e.g. builds, tests and deployments.
 - Try to reduce complexity by building solutions that (a) focus on a low number of external dependencies and (b) solves only the existing requirements and not more predicted ones.
+-	Document everything to the extent that each anyone can familiarize themselves with the topic shortly
+- Cover 'Not Null' Design -> @NonNullByDefault @Nullable
+- Never hide potential errors -> own exceptions, allow nulls, empty collections
+- Use Modules -> Java and Maven for seperation
+-	Use packages -> for unterstanding
+- Cover aspects of non-blocking / multithreading: use only immutable objects and threadsafe classes

 ## Configuration
 -	Externalize all your configuration f.e. via propertyfiles.